Skip to main content

 Can I Sue Quick Car Maintenance Services Like Oil Changes, Tires, and Brakes?

-Yes, you can sue a car maintenance shop like Valvoline or Jiffy Lube if you can show they performed service in a negligent way and that you suffered direct and foreseeable losses as a result.
-Those losses would include at least your out-of-pocket costs and, depending on where you live and if there were any personal injuries involved, maybe substantially more.
+Yes, you can sue a car maintenance shop like Valvoline or Jiffy Lube if you can show they performed car repair service in a negligent way and that you suffered direct and foreseeable losses as a result.
+Those losses would include at least your out-of-pocket costs and, depending on where you live and if there were any personal injuries involved, maybe a good deal more.

 If your losses are small, you may be able to handle the dispute yourself.
-But if your losses are big (especially if you or someone else were injured), you should consult with an experienced personal injury lawyer where you live.
+If your losses are large, or if you or someone else were injured, you should consult with an experienced personal injury lawyer where you live.
+They can give you legal advice in a client relationship that may help you make the best decision.

 Auto Repair Shops Provide Many Different Services

 Auto repair and car maintenance shops don't just do oil changes.
-They advertise all sorts of services, from tire rotation to engine repair, windshield wiper replacement to transmission work.
-Some advertised services include, for example:
+They advertise all sorts of services, from tire rotation to engine repair, windshield wiper replacement to transmission work similar to what you'd find in a car mechanic shop.
+Some advertised services include:

 You have options when the check engine light goes on.
-You don't have to bring your car to the dealership just for preventative maintenance or regular service.
+You don't have to bring your car to the Honda, Ford, Dodge, or Chevy dealership just for preventative maintenance or regular service.
 According to federal law, basic vehicle maintenance and vehicle service do not, in most instances, void any warranty you may have.
 That would include things like oil changes and tire rotation.

 Your choices are more limited if you are relying upon an extended warranty.
 An extended warranty is not included in the price of your vehicle.
-It is a separate service contract you pay for on top of the price of the vehicle.
+It is a separate service contract you pay for on top of the price of your new vehicle.

-Read the language of your service contract carefully.
-Most say that certain work must be performed by specifically approved repair shops, such as those certified by the National Institute for Automotive Service Excellence (ASE).
+Read the language of your service contract with care.
+Most say that certain work must be performed by approved repair shops, such as those certified by the National Institute for Automotive Service Excellence (ASE).
 If you don't use an approved shop, you breach the service contract and any damages you experience as a result of the work done will not be covered.

 An Example of What Can Go Wrong: A Hypothetical